Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/sync-acls-from-cluster.md

 3. Navigate to the **Synchronize** menu and select **ACLs from Cluster**.
 4. Select one or more ACLs, choose a team, and save.
-The selected ACLs will now appear in the topic overview page, assigned to the chosen team.
+The selected ACLs will now appear on the topic overview page, assigned to the chosen team.

     ![image](../../../static/images/sync/SyncAclsFromCluster.png)